Mounting hole acc. to IEC 60947-5-1

 An illuminated pushbutton and signal lamp series suitable for mounting to the front side for applications up to 250 V

-Legend label modules which can be mounted separately for control components of the RAFIX 16 and RAFIX 22 QR series
+Legend modules which can be mounted separately for control components of the RAFIX 16 and RAFIX 22 QR series

 See plastic materials